 My fundamental belief is that the psyche, given the proper conditions, has a natural tendency to heal itself.
 I also believe that profound change can happen on a level below our conscious/verbal mind and can impact all aspects of our life.
 For this reason, I have trained in therapeutic methods that address our underlying depths in ways that traditional talk therapy often cannot reach.
-I find that both Eastern and Western psychotherapeutic tools can be helpful in our quest for self-understanding, and practices that involve the body are especially transformative.
+I find that both Eastern and Western psychotherapeutic tools can be helpful in our quest for self-understanding.
 All of the methods I use with others are practices that have been healing and transformative in my own life.

-Below are some of the therapeutic tools I frequently use with both adults and children.
+Below are some of the therapeutic tools I frequently use with my clients.
 When we meet, I bring all of my tools but you decide which ones we use.

 In contrast to the diagnosis and problem-centered language of Western psychology, Buddhist psychology gives us a worldview that accepts suffering and unpleasant symptoms as an unavoidable part of the human condition.
 Buddhist psychology is based on the belief that all of us have the capacity for immeasurable love, compassion and wisdom.
 Another fundamental belief is that all our happiness and suffering comes from our mind, never from external people or things.
 Buddhist psychology contains many simple, effective and profound tools to transform our day to day difficulties and shift our self-centered perspective in a way that feels empowering and enlivening.

 JUNGIAN SANDPLAY THERAPY